-Bay Path College believes that acquiring greater international awareness and deeper understanding of other languages, cultures, and peoples by studying in a foreign country is key to preparing you to meet the personal and professional challenges of living and working in the global world.
+Bay Path University believes that acquiring greater international awareness and deeper understanding of other languages, cultures, and peoples by studying in a foreign country is key to preparing you to meet the personal and professional challenges of living and working in the global world.

 Ruth, Interior Design major, Class of 2014

 I spent Spring 2013 semester at Accademia Europea di Firenze (AEF) in Florence, Italy.
 During that time I had the chance to experience many adventures and trips to other parts of Italy and Western Europe.
 I was one of about 20 American students studying at AEF.
 I was the only student from Bay Path; all the others in the program were from Elon University in North Carolina.

 Classes were Monday through Thursday with Italian every morning at 9.
 I had two Italian classes: grammar and conversation.
 I also took Art History Tuesday and Wednesday afternoons, which enabled us to see so many different, beautiful pieces of art and history.
 For example, one day in class we got to go see Michelangelo's David!
 It was amazing!